hedixia/kernel_treelets/README.md

 For more infomation about Kernel Method, see (https://en.wikipedia.org/wiki/Kernel_method).

-For more infomation about Treelet by Ann B. Lee, Boaz Nadler and Larry Wasserman, see arXiv (https://arxiv.org/abs/0707.0481).
+For more infomation about Treelets by Ann B. Lee, Boaz Nadler and Larry Wasserman, see arXiv (https://arxiv.org/abs/0707.0481).